tkhemka06/Job-Market-Analysis/readme.txt

   - Uses Flask to set up a web-based interface for users
   - Includes email notification support for sending results
   - Leverages Google Colab and Google Drive integration for storing and retrieving project files
-  - **Text Analysis**: Natural language processing techniques to extract meaningful information from job descriptions
+  - Text Analysis: Natural language processing techniques to extract meaningful information from job descriptions
-  - **Skill Extraction**: Identification of in-demand technical and soft skills
+  - Skill Extraction: Identification of in-demand technical and soft skills
-  - **Market Segmentation**: Categorization of job listings by industry, role type, and seniority level
+  - Market Segmentation: Categorization of job listings by industry, role type, and seniority level
-  - **Trend Visualization**: Graphical representation of job market trends over time
+  - Trend Visualization: Graphical representation of job market trends over time

 ## Setup Instructions for Spyder Code